 Tips to revoke your clean plate club membership

 So regardless of why you feel the urge to clean your plate, more important is what you are going to do about it.
 Whether your large portions are consumed at home or in a restaurant, you’ll need to come up with a strategy or you’ll soon find yourself packing on the pounds.
-Try some of these strategies:
+Try

 1. You will first need to be aware that you have the urge clean your plate.
 Then think about why you need to do this.